 Name Your Business and Search Trademarks

 Once you figure out what you want to do as your side business, start thinking up names and searching the Trademark Database at the US Patent and Trademark Office.
-Do not use a name that has been trademarked by someone else or you’ll face legal problems in the future.
+Do not use a name that has been trademarked by someone else or you’ll face potential legal problems in the future.

 Once you have a name that isn’t being used by someone else, you can begin the filing process.